Digital support for young people with their mood and wellbeing

 - have regular access to the internet.

-It does not matter whether they have other support (e.g. school counselling).
+It does not matter whether they have other support (e.g. school counselling or primary child and adolescent mental health services).

 The study is open to young people who live in Wales or Scotland.